slu-it/library-app/README.md

 - The `library-enrichment` is a background service which reacts to `book-added` domain events by looking up additional information about newly added books.
 If it finds any, it will update the book record via the `library-service`.
+- The `library-integration-slack` is a  service which reacts to `book-added` domain events by posting them to a configured slack channel.
 - The `library-ui` is a client side frontend for the `library-service`.
 It allows for the management of the library as well as the borrowing and returning of books by customers.